|MEETING PLACE:||Behind Raley’s Supermarket, 13384 Lincoln Way, Auburn, CA 95603|

 There are several professional companies taking photos of each raft at the North Fork’s famous Chamberlain Falls, which makes for a very dramatic photo souvenir!
 These companies are not affiliated with OARS, and you will need to contact them separately to purchase your pictures.
 Hotshot Imaging is one such company; visit www.hotshotimaging.com after your river trip.
+(To order your photos online, you must request the photo link for your trip from Hotshot Imaging.)
 Their phone number is (530) 621-0400.

 Each participant will need to complete the required trip forms online and submit them no later than 30 days prior to your trip, or immediately if booking within 30 days.

 Final and full payment is due at the time of booking.

 We advise that you leave your valuables at home or in your private vehicle and take on the river only what’s absolutely necessary.
 We also recommend you leave dry shoes and clothing in your car to ensure a comfortable drive home.

 Tipping is optional, but appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
 It is customary on OARS trips for gratuities to be given to the Trip Leader in the form of cash, a personal check, or by mobile app (a “peer to peer” payment method such as Venmo, PayPal or similar) who will then distribute appropriately amongst all the guides and support staff.